-- Projects that do not meet all statutory requirements. - Projects with no river or stream linkage. - Projects that include Acquisition of property that cannot be purchased at Fair Market Value. - Operations and maintenance projects. - Planning projects. - Programmatic projects, such as education and outreach. - Projects that exclusively fulfill mitigation requirements. - Active recreation projects (including playgrounds, skateboard parks, basketball courts and ball fields). - Recreational opportunities that are not compatible with the specific environment or location in which they are being situated. - Projects that upgrade, expand or facilitate motorized use of trails (even when used by non-motorized trail users). - Projects that create or improve roads for motorized use. - Projects that will not be completed in the allotted timelines. - Projects funding primarily infrastructure, which will not result in useable amenities for the public at the conclusion of the Project Performance Period. - Parking lots or bridges.
-(Parking areas may be funded only as a necessary but minor component of a larger Project that makes the River Parkway accessible to the public.
-Small bridges that provide non-motorized access over narrow portions of rivers/streams are permissible.) - Dredging behind dams to reduce siltation, or for other purposes. - Projects that construct multiple-use buildings, educational facilities or regional community centers. - Renovation or restoration of structures on converted riverfront land.
+- Projects with no river or stream linkage. - Projects that include Acquisition of property that cannot be purchased at Fair Market Value. - Planning or operations and maintenance projects. - Programmatic projects, such as education and outreach. - Projects that exclusively fulfill mitigation requirements. - Active recreation projects (including playgrounds, skateboard parks, basketball courts and ball fields). - Recreational activities not compatible with the specific environment or location in which they are situated. - Projects that upgrade, expand or facilitate motorized use of trails (even when used by non-motorized trail users). - Projects that create or improve roads for motorized use. - Projects that will not be completed in the allotted timelines. - Projects that primarily fund infrastructure. - Parking lots or bridges.
+(Parking areas or bridges may be funded only as a necessary but minor component of the Project to make the River Parkway accessible to the public.) - Dredging behind dams to reduce siltation, or other purposes. - Projects that construct multiple-use buildings, educational facilities or regional community centers. - Renovation/restoration of structures on converted riverfront land. - Projects that create a wetland and/or waterway where none naturally existed and/or will be artificially sustained. - Development projects contingent on future Acquisition for project implementation. - Projects that include both Acquisition and Development (Project must be one or the other, not both.) - Projects that attempt to meet one of two statutory conditions with Landscaping instead of Restoration.
+(Landscaping may be funded only as a minor component of a larger Project that meets two statutory conditions.) - Projects that are intended to correct problems caused by inadequate maintenance. - Applications that include more than one Project.